BatchClayderman/Cryptography-Schemes/README.md

 s = getsizeof(group.random(ZR)) # Byte(s)
 ```

-To compute the overall runtime memory consumption (space complexity) of the Python program, please refer to the following codes.
+To compute the overall runtime memory consumption (space complexity) of the Python program, please refer to the following lines.
 These codes are not used in the official implementations of the cryptography schemes here.
 Please adjust the codes in your own repositories if you wish to compute this measurement.

 ```
 import os